Skip to content

 const count = mutable(0);

 // 1.
-Bind to object property
+One-way bind to object property

-<TextInput value={bind(state, 'text')} />
+<Display value={$use(state, 'text')} />

 // 2.
-Bind to mutable ref directly
+One-way bind to mutable ref directly

 tsx